 • Device Tracker 4.0 and later is the cloud-based version of the solution.

-• Device Tracker On-Prem 3.0 and earlier is the on-premise server-based version and will be discontinued at the end of 2021.
+• Device Tracker On-Prem 3.0 and earlier is the on-premise server-based version.
+It is discontinued and no longer supported since December 2021.

 • The cloud and on-premise solutions are incompatible with one another.

 Device Tracker is a cloud-based scalable solution that easily tracks Zebra Android mobile devices, finds missing devices and helps prevent device inventory shrinkage.
 Misplaced or lost devices within a facility are tracked by leveraging existing Wi-Fi network infrastructure and utilizing Bluetooth technology and audio chirping to locate devices.
 When locating a device, Device Tracker identifies the general area where the device is located based on the Access Point (AP) it is connected to within the facility.
 The visual proximity indicator relies on Bluetooth beacon transmissions to determine the approximate location of the device.
 Audio can be played on the misplaced device to further pinpoint its location.

 - Cloud-based scalable solution hosted and maintained by Zebra with support for up to 100K devices in multiple locations up to 5K sites.

 - Support for central administrator, site manager, and site associate roles.